Shapur II's siege of Bezabde

 Shapur II besieged the fortress city of Bezabde in Zabdicene in 360, held by the Romans.

-Despite adamant resistance from three Roman legions and local archers, the Sasanians led by Shapur II successfully besieged Bezabde and defeated the Roman force.
+Despite adamant resistance from three Roman legions and local archers, the Sasanians led by Shapur II successfully besieged and captured Bezabde.
 A battering-ram reportedly brought down one of the towers, through which the besiegers entered the city.

 Later that year, Constantius II tried to retake Bezabde, but was unsuccessful.